minddistrict/gtimelog-macosx/README.rst

    created directory.

-- To use a source checkout clone the repository from ssh://hg@bitbucket.org/gocept/gocept.gtimelog and change into the directory of the checkout.
+- To use a source checkout clone the repository from https://github.com/gocept/gocept.gtimelog.git and change into the directory of the checkout.

 - Install the dependencies::

-    <Path to gtimelog virtualenv>/bin/buildout
+    ../bin/buildout

 - Set the environment variable ``GTIMELOG_PATH`` to ``<absolute path of gtimelog directory>/bin/gtimelog``.